kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That is a major maintainability benefit.

-## Kora's Learning Model Works Especially Well for Experienced Java Engineers
+## Kora's Learning Model Works Especially Well for Experienced Java Engineers { #koras-learning-model }

 An experienced backend developer already knows the difficult parts: